lo1734/Raiilway-booking-platform/README.md

 Open the browser and visit: http://127.0.0.1:8000/

 ## **🚀 How to Use**
--🏠 **1.
+- 🏠 **1.
 Home Page** - Enter Source Station, Destination, and Date to search for available trains.

--🔍 **2.
-Search Trains** - Displays direct trains and trains with intermediate stations. - Users can click "Book Now" to reserve a seat.
+- 🔍 **2.
+Search Trains** - Displays direct trains and trains with intermediate stations.Users can click "Book Now" to reserve a seat.
 - 🎟️ **3.
-Booking Tickets** - After logging in, users can select a train and book tickets.
-- Available seats are updated dynamically.
+Booking Tickets** - After logging in, users can select a train and book tickets.Available seats are updated dynamically.
 - 🔐 **4.
-Authentication** - New users can Register and Login securely. - OTP verification is used for added security.
+Authentication** - New users can Register and Login securely.OTP verification is used for added security.
 - 🛠 **5.
 Admin Panel** - Superuser can add, edit, or delete trains, stations, and bookings.

 - Access it via: http://127.0.0.1:8000/admin/.